Wildan Ramdhani: Bandung United (loan)

-Persita Tengerang
+Persita Tangerang

 Wildan was signed for Persita Tangerang to play in Liga 1 in the 2022–23 season.
 He made his league debut on 25 July 2022 in a match against Persik Kediri and also scored his first league goal for the team, he scored in the 56th minute at the Indomilk Arena, Tangerang.
 He scored his second league goal for the club on 19 August, opening the scoring in a 5–3 win against Persikabo 1973.
 On 28 August, he scored a brace for Persita in a 2–3 win against Bhayangkara at Wibawa Mukti Stadium.
 On 29 September, Wildan scored equalizer in a 1–2 away win over PSS Sleman, he was also selected as man of the match in that match.
 On 13 December, Wildan was involved in Persita's big 4–1 win over RANS Nusantara, scoring in the 32nd minute.